Suno Outputs the Wrong Genre — Style Ordering Fix

 • chill matches chillhop / chillstep / chill pop / chillout

-• vibey is too vague to anchor
+• vibey is too vague to anchor anything

-4. Self-contradicting style
+4. Self-contradicting Style

-How to judge: are there contradictory descriptors?
+How to judge: are there two descriptors that pull in opposite directions?

 5. Missing BPM anchor

-6. Lyrics pull genre the other way
+6. Lyrics pull the genre the other way

-Lyric topic correlates with genre:
+Lyric topic correlates with genre, and Suno reads both:

 • Breakup lyrics + EDM → drift toward sad pop